This post contains affiliate links.

 The atmosphere isn’t the best in the city but if you’ve never smoked shisha before or just like to dabble in hookah every now and then, I can’t recommend Cafe 13 enough!
 So good!

-Saturday started with a lazy breakfast at La Birou Bistro.
+Next, Saturday in Brasov was a super long day.
+It started with a lazy breakfast at La Birou Bistro.
 After we got some coffee in us and were ready to go, it was time to see the biggest tourist attraction in Romania: Dracula’s Castle.

 Cable Car and City Views